 POTENTIAL EMERGENCIES The following are identified potential emergencies: Extended Power Loss EMERGENCY PROCEDURES In the event of an extended power loss: • Unnecessary electrical equipment and appliances should be turned off in the event that power restoration would surge causing damage to electronics and effecting sensitive equipment.
 Call building maintenance immediately to report power loss: 780-812-1076 and/ or Atco Electric 1-800-668-5506 Upon Restoration of heat and power: Electronic equipment should be brought up to ambient temperatures before energizing to prevent condensate from forming on circuitry.
-If indoor temperatures were freezing: • Call Public Works, Utilities and have the water front curb stand turned off, Working hrs call 780-594-8043 after hrs 780-207-0173 • Fire and potable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility and water turned back on.
-LOCATION OF EMERGENCY EQUIPMENT Emergency equipment is located at: • Pull Stations - Throughout the building.
-"Indoors" • Fire Extinguisher • Throughout the building • In all City Vehicles WORKERS TRAINED IN THE USE OF EMERGENCY EQUIPMENT Only workers that are trained to use emergency equipment can do so and only when there is no immediate risk to the worker.
-At no time will the worker deliberately put themselves in harm's way.
-EMERGENCY RESPONSE TRAINING REQUIREMENTS Type of Training Frequency Use of fire extinguishers As required First Aid As required LOCATION AND USE OF EMERGENCY FACILITIES The nearest emergency services are located: • Fire station: 718 - 10 street & 5201 - 55 street • RCMP: 4710 - 55 street • Cold Lake Health Care Centre: 314 - 25 street • Community Peace Officers: 718 - 10 street FIRE PROTECTION REQUIREMENTS Sprinkler systems Fire Extinguishers
+If indoor temperatures were freezing: • Call Public Works, Utilities and have the water front curb stand turned off.
+Working hrs call 780-594-8043 after hrs 780-207-0173 • Fire and notable water pixing should be cheeked for take from Fire and potable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility a water turned back on.
+LOCATION OF Emergency equipment is located at: EMERGENCY EQUIPMENT • Pull Stations - Throughout the building.
+"Indoors" • Fire Extinguisher Throughout the building ■ In all City Vehicles WORKERS TRAINED IN THE USE OF EMERGENCY Only workers that are trained to use emergency equipment can do so and only when there is no immediate risk to the worker.
+EQUIPMENT At no time will the worker deliberately put themselves in harm's way.
+EMERGENCY RESPONSE Type of Training Frequency TRAINING REQUIREMENTS Use of fire extinguishers As required First Aid As required LOCATION AND USE OF The nearest emergency services are located: EMERGENCY FACILITIES • Fire station: 718 - 10 street & 5201 - 55 street • RCMP: 4710 - 55 street • Cold Lake Health Care Centre: 314 - 25 street • Community Peace Officers: 718 - 10 street FIRE PROTECTION Sprinkler systems REQUIREMENTS • Fire Extinguishers

-ALARM AND EMERGENCY COMMUNICATION REQUIREMENTS 911 can be called only if Emergency Services is required Verbal - to warn co-workers Phones, Radios FIRST AID Know the locations of the first aid kits in your work area Ensure the area is safe before performing first aid Inform supervisors when first aid is performed PROCEDURES FOR RESCUE AND EVACUATION ( if evacuation is required) For Evacuation and rescue: • Evacuate and direct all persons to the designated muster point for your work area.
+ALARM AND EMERGENCY COMMUNICATION REQUIREMENTS • 911 can be called only if Emergency Services is required • Verbal - to warn co-workers • Phones, Radios FIRST AID Know the locations of the first aid kits in your work area Ensure the area is safe before performing first aid Inform supervisors when first aid is performed PROCEDURES FOR RESCUE AND EVACUATION (if evacuation is required) For Evacuation and rescue: • Evacuate and direct all persons to the designated muster point for your work area.
 Managers are to account for everyone including visitors and clients. • Assist ill or injured workers evacuating the building • Provide first aid to injured workers if required • Call 911 DESIGNATED RESCUE AND EVACUATION WORKERS Only those trained in emergency rescue procedures are authorized to rescue workers.